 How projects and programmes are commissioned, appraised and prioritised.

 How our Board’s SME representative will engage with the SME community, acting as the voice for SMEs on the LEP and championing those issues which affect small businesses.

 Our commitment to diversity and our understanding that different people bring different ideas, knowledge and perspectives.
 As part of this commitment, GM LEP refreshes its board membership every two years to ensure it reflects the breadth of industrial sectors on its Board as well as represents the diversity of Greater Manchester’s people.

-Our Conflicts of Interest Policy, Complaints Policy and how Board members must register their interests.
-Currently all Board members must declare any interests at each meeting as set out in our Terms of Reference and we are compiling a full Register of Interest to be refreshed and published annually.
+Our Conflicts of Interest Policy, Code of Conduct, Complaints Policy and how Board members must register their interests.
+Currently all Board members must declare any interests at each meeting as set out in our Terms of Reference and we compile a full Register of Interest to be refreshed and published every six months.